-We cannot separate the wellbeing of local communities from sustainable food production and the preservation of African forest (and water catchments).
+We cannot separate the wellbeing of local communities from sustainable food production and the preservation of African forests.
 As human populations in East Africa grow and more land is needed for food production, indigenous vegetation is often removed without clear legislation or incentive to protect it.
-Diverse indigenous vegetation is often replaced with a monoculture of Eucalyptus, Wattle and Cypress timber plantations or food-based cash crops, leading to a steep decline in biodiversity and viable ecosystem services.
+Diverse indigenous vegetation is many times replaced with a monoculture of Eucalyptus, Wattle and Cypress timber plantations or food-based cash crops, leading to a steep decline in biodiversity and viable ecosystem services.

 In this environment, ‘Plants for Life International’ (PLI), a non-governmental organization operating at Brackenhurst, has become a shining light and example of a sustainable solution to the reforestation of Kenya’s natural resources.
 The Brackenhurst Botanic Garden and indigenous forest is a fascinating case study of how quickly biodiversity and ecosystem services can be restored on a relatively small piece of land.
 Combining a high diversity of indigenous plants with a relentless effort to keep invasive species at bay without using chemical herbicides, this indigenous forest has contributed to a sharp, measurable increase in biodiversity and cleaner river water for downstream communities.